paulfranco/AndroidInterviewQuestions/README.md

 It is a common mistake to pass in data through a custom constructor.
 Non-default constructors on a Fragment are not advisable because the Fragment may be destroyed and recreated due to a configuration change (e.g. orientation change).
 Using #setArguments()/getArguments() ensures that when the Fragment needs to be recreated, the Bundle will be appropriately serialized/deserialized so that construction data is restored.

+**Do Fragments have the same lifecycle as their host activity?**

+No but it's important to note that a Fragment must always be embedded in an activity and the fragment's lifecycle is directly affected by the host activity's lifecycle.
+For example, when the activity is paused, so are all fragments in it, and when the activity is destroyed, so are all fragments.

 ## **Services**

 **What is a Service?**